Top 10 Best Road Trip Destinations in Luzon

 Top Attractions:

 Burnham Park – Located in the city center, this park features swan boat rides, bike rentals, and wide-open spaces perfect for picnics or leisurely strolls.
+The park also includes a man-made lake for boating, making it a favorite spot for families and couples.

 Mines View Park – Enjoy panoramic views of the Cordillera mountains and browse local handicrafts and silver jewelry.